Grateful Dead: Awards

 In 2004, Rolling Stone ranked the Grateful Dead No. 57 on their list of the 100 Greatest Artists of All Time.

 On February 10, 2007, the Grateful Dead received a Grammy Lifetime Achievement Award.
 The award was accepted on behalf of the band by Mickey Hart and Bill Kreutzmann.

 In 2011, a recording of the Grateful Dead's May 8, 1977, concert at Cornell University's Barton Hall was selected for induction into the National Recording Registry of the Library of Congress.

-Twelve members of the Grateful Dead (the eleven official performing members plus Robert Hunter) were inducted into the Rock and Roll Hall of Fame in 1994, and Bruce Hornsby was their presenter.
+Twelve members of the Grateful Dead (the eleven official performing members plus Robert Hunter) were inducted into the Rock and Roll Hall of Fame in 1994, and presented by Bruce Hornsby.

-In 2024 the band was named as one of the recipients of the Kennedy Center Honors.
+In 2024, the band was named as one of the recipients of the Kennedy Center Honors.
 The three living core members (Weir, Hart and Kreutzmann) received the award.
 As he was named a recipient prior to his death, Lesh received the award posthumously.

+On December 4, 2025, the Grateful Dead was awarded a Guinness World Records title for the most Top 40 albums in Billboard 200 history with 66 Top 40 albums.
+The Grateful Dead previously broke the record in February 2024 with 60 Top 40 albums after having been tied with Frank Sinatra and Elvis Presley for most Top 40 albums (59) in November 2023.